megnergit/Bertelsmann_CloudArchitect_U1/README.md

 Network
-Kubenet: pods get their own IPs (to save IPs in VNet subnet), No talking each other, nodes are on internal VNet subnet. pods are not on it.
+Kubenet: pods get their own IPs (to save IPs in VNet subnet), No talking each other, nodes are on internal VNet subnet. pods are not on VNet.
 CNI: pods are on the Vnet subnet
 User need to update Kubernetes